Axia-Tech/AXIA-wiki/docs/learn/learn-balance-transfers.md

 that would allow the sending account to be removed due to it going below the existential deposit.

-By default, AXIA-JS Apps will use `transfer_keep_alive`, ensuring that the account you send from cannot drop below the existential deposit (1 AXC or 0.001666 LUNAR).
+By default, AXIA-JS Apps will use `transfer_keep_alive`, ensuring that the account you send from cannot drop below the existential deposit (1 AXC).
 However, it may be that you do not want to keep this account alive (for example, because you are moving all of your funds to a different address).
 In this case, click on the "keep-alive" toggle at the bottom of the modal window.
 The label should switch from "Transfer with account keep-alive checks"(`transfer_keep_alive`